xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview.markdown

 <div class="speaker b">
 I see what you are hinting at.
 Issue is not with the recursion as recursive calls are tail calls.
-I this case it is the same laziness that allows us to define an infinite list of Fibonacci numbers defers the evaluation of addition and once we force evaluation at the end to be able to show the value, it causes the stack to explode.
+In this case it is the same laziness that allows us to define an infinite list of Fibonacci numbers defers the evaluation of addition and once we force evaluation at the end to be able to show the value, it causes the stack to explode.
 We can force the evaluation with `seq`, or we can